appacademy/create-react-app-template/README.md

 # Create React App Template

-A no-frills template from which to create React applications with [Create React App](https://github.com/facebook/create-react-app).
+A no-frills template from which to create React + Redux applications with [Create React App](https://github.com/facebook/create-react-app).

 ```sh